Workshops

-NOTE: This class will be held in a live, online format using the Zoom platform
+Note: This workshop will be held in a live, online format utilizing the Zoom platform.

 For our online format, we will gather both mornings at 10:00am ET in our Zoom classroom, and there will be morning programming, followed by independent writing segments for two hours leading up to lunch hour at 12:30pm (both writing and lunch are offline).
 We’ll then return to our Zoom classroom for sharing and peer feedback at 1:00pm, followed by another shorter round of offline writing that builds off the feedback, and closing back in our Zoom classroom with a few examples of personal essays that build off personal objects.
 Both days will finish by 5:00pm.